 Learn to embrace it with all its perfect ‘flaws.’

 Change your inner narrative

-One way that can help you start loving yourself more is by using positive affirmations for body image.
+One way to help you start loving yourself more is by using positive affirmations for body image.

 What is the power of positive Body affirmations?

 By repeating these phrases daily, you will have a better chance of transforming your mind from thinking negative thoughts about yourself to thinking positive ones.
-This will help with making positive changes in your life and increasing your overall happiness.
+This will help make positive changes in your life and increase your overall happiness.

-So, if you are frequently indulging in negative self-talk, you may practice daily positive body affirmations to counteract these subconscious thoughts and replace them with more constructive ones.
+So, if you frequently indulge in negative self-talk, you may practice positive body affirmations daily to counteract these subconscious thoughts and replace them with more constructive ones.

 Furthermore, positive thinking stimulates self-development and self-love; repeating affirmations throughout the day can assist you in changing your thought patterns and improve your overall mental health.